maminyazdi/DA4RDM_Vis_ProcessBased/Packaging/README.md

 ## Installation
 The package is built using Python as a programming language and utilizes basic python packages.
-Noteworthy, it uses few visualization pckages like plotly express and kaleido.
-Other used packages include scipy, json etc. The package can be installed using the below pip command.
+Noteworthy, it uses few visualization packages like plotly express and kaleido.
+Other used packages include scipy, json etc. The test package can be installed using the below pip command.

 pip install -i https://test.pypi.org/simple/ da4rdm-vis